 'Beauty And The Beast' crosses $1bn worldwide

-Disney’s live-action tentpole reached milestone on Wednesday, becomes studio’s 14th film to do so.
+Disney’s live-action tentpole reaches milestone on Wednesday, becomes studio’s 14th film to do so.

 In a press release on Thursday Disney said: “Beauty and the Beast fans around the world pushed Disney’s live-action adaptation past the $1 billion mark at the global box office, making it 2017’s highest-grossing film worldwide to date, the highest grossing live-action movie musical of all time and a global phenomenon.”